 07-13 September 2020

-We would like to invite you to 17th annual conference of EDGG in Tolosa (University of the Basque Country).
+We would like to invite you to 17th annual conference of EDGG in Tolosa (Basque Country, Spain), organized by the University of the Basque Country.
 We offer you the opportunity to hear latest advances in grassland science and conservation, exchange and improve your knowledge, networking and have good time.
 The conference will be full of events e.g. talk and poster sessions, workshops, grassland party, mid- and post-conference excursions.
-We hope to meet you in Baque!
+We hope to meet you in the Basque Country!